 Socially responsible investment policy

-Cardiff University is committed to ensuring that it makes investment decisions responsibly and with integrity.
+We are committed to ensuring that we make investment decisions responsibly and with integrity.

-This policy for ethical investment has been developed to allow the University to pursue an ethical approach while minimising any negative effect on its investment returns and is mindful of the Charity Commission guidance on the duties of trustees to invest to support delivery of charitable purpose (CC14 Investing Charity Money).
+This policy for ethical investment has been developed to allow the University to pursue an ethical approach while minimising any negative effect on its investment returns and is mindful of the Charity Commission guidance on the duties of trustees to invest to support delivery of charitable purpose.

 In making investment decisions the University expects its appointed Investment Managers to invest in accordance with this SRI policy.
 Investment Managers are expected to encourage good behaviour or discourage poor behaviour through the screening of investments, either positively or negatively, and through the direct engagement with companies.

-The University’s investment policy prohibits the direct investment in companies based upon the following parameters: -
+The University’s investment policy prohibits the direct investment in companies, including sovereign bonds, based upon the following parameters:

-- Code of Ethics: any companies that do not have a Code of Ethics Policy, such as the UN Compact Principles (or similar); or such companies that display poor ESG (Environmental, Governance and Social) factors and show little sign of improving.
+Ethical conduct: any companies that do not have a Code of Ethics Policy, such as the UN Compact Principles (or similar); or such companies that display poor Environmental, Governance and Social practices and show little sign of improving.

 - The university has divested itself of its investment in companies directly involved in the extraction of fossil fuels.